Jan Stelmaszyk Calls Reports That He’s Missing ‘Fake News’ In Instagram Post

 Others scolded him for causing family concern.

-“You take the child out of the country and think it’s “fake news” the child’s family is concerned?
+“You take the child out of the country and think it’s ‘fake news’ the child’s family is concerned?
 Without their knowledge?”

 And some questioned whether he really was in Italy as indicated by his post, with one commenting, “Lmao why lie about where you are, we all know that ain’t no Italian sidewalk.”